 Given that the goal of the present paper is to determine what underlying cognitive mechanism best accounts for participants' performance in the present paper, it was important to determine what predictions a Bayesian-inference mechanism and an associative-learning mechanism—which was instantiated in a simple connectionist computational model that was trained with a variant of the traditional RW model—makes.
 Below we also outline the predictions of a second counting-based associative-learning mechanism.
 It should be noted that here we only describe these cognitive mechanisms at a high level and show, graphically, their predictions.
 However, we direct the reader to the Appendix for the formal details of the Bayesian model and the details of the connectionist simulation.

+Bayesian inference.
+Proponents of the Bayesian-inference account maintain that human learners use a simple form of Bayes’ rule to reason about causal events.
+Specifically, the crux of this perspective is that learners’ responsibility is to determine which hypothesis—within a space that contains potentially an infinite number of psychological hypotheses—is that one that is producing some observed data.
+The proposed cognitive mechanism by which learners determine such a “winning” hypothesis is by combining their beliefs about the likelihood of each hypothesis (in the absence of data) with whether the observed data is likely to have been produced by the hypothesis that is currently under consideration.
+Crucially, learners will retain a hypothesis to the extent that the data that is being observed can be produced by that hypothesis.
+Learners are said to discard a hypothesis when it no longer can produce the data.
+A core assumption of Bayesian inference is that the probability of a given hypothesis (given some data; i.e., the “posterior probability” of a given hypothesis) at one time point becomes the prior probability of that hypothesis at the next point in time, and the process that was just described for how one isolates the winning hypothesis repeats when new data is encountered.
+Crucially, once the probabilities of each hypothesis (given some data) have been updated, learners may use them to update their beliefs about the likelihood that particular objects, rather than particular hypotheses, are blickets.

-Bayesian inference. three candidate causes C during the experimental trials in the both the BB and ISO conditions and a maximum of during the control trials in both the BB and ISO conditions the corresponding psychological hypothesis spaces consist, respective, of 8 and 16 total hypotheses (s. & 2)
+Thus, given that learners are asked to reason about a maximum of three candidate causes (i.e., objects A-C) during the experimental trials in the both the BB and ISO conditions and a maximum of four candidate causes during the control trials in both the BB and ISO conditions (i.e., objects A-D), the corresponding psychological hypothesis spaces consist, respective, of 8 and 16 total hypotheses (Figs. 1 & 2).

 Figure 1.
 The eight different causal hypotheses indicating the possible causal relations for a causal event that involves three objects and one blicket detector.
 A, B, and C correspond to the three objects that were used on the machine and E indicates the activation of the machine.

-main trial
+By application of Bayes’ rule, the prediction that this perspective makes for how participants should treat the objects after the BB main trial is shown below (see the Appendix for more details on how these predictions were derived).